On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

+The notation ``!!'' in the condition in~(b) denotes the double factorial.
+Later on, in Lemma \ref{lemma:stepsize_a.s.}, we provide \an{some choices for the sequences $\{\g_k\}$, $\{\eta_k\}$, and $\{\e_k\}$ that satisfy Assumption \ref{assum:IRLSA}.}

+\begin{remark} If we neither regularize nor smooth, then our scheme reduces to the SA scheme and the necessary conditions for the almost-sure convergence would be $\sum_{k=0}^{\infty}\g_k = \infty$, $\sum_{k=0}^{\infty}\g_k^2 <\infty$, as well as the Lipschitzian property and the strong monotonicity of the mapping $F$ (cf.~\cite{Houyuan08}). \end{remark}

 Next, we establish a recursive relation that relates a bound on the difference between $x_{k+1}$ and $s_k$ with that from the prior step.
-Such a relation essentially captures the distance of the sequence generated by the RSSA scheme from the regularized smoothed trajectory (denoted by $s_k$) and is {important in our proof of the a.s.\ convergence.} \begin{lemma}[\us{A recursive relation for $\|x_{k+1}-s_k\|$}] Consider the RSSA scheme in which $\{\g_k\}$, $\{\eta_k\}$, and $\{\e_k\}$ are sequences {of positive scalars}.
-Let Assumptions \ref{assum:step_error_sub_1}, \ref{assum:step_error_sub_2}, \ref{assum:IRLSA}(b), and \ref{assum:IRLSA}(c) hold, and suppose there exists $K_2\geq 0$ such that for any $k \geq K_2$, we have $\eta_k\g_k <1$. {Then, with $K_1$ given by Assumption~\ref{assum:IRLSA}(b),} the following relation holds a.s.\ for any $k \geq \max\{K_1,K_2\}$:
+Such a relation essentially captures the distance of the sequence generated by the RSSA scheme from the regularized smoothed trajectory $\{s_k\}$, \an{which} is {important in our proof of the a.s.\ convergence.} \begin{lemma}[{\bf A recursive relation for $\|x_{k+1}-s_k\|$}] \an{Consider the RSSA scheme and let Assumptions \ref{assum:step_error_sub_1}, \ref{assum:step_error_sub_2}, \ref{assum:IRLSA}(b), and \ref{assum:IRLSA}(c) hold.
+Also, assume that there exists $K_2\geq 0$ such that $\eta_k\g_k <1$ for all $k \geq K_2$.} {Then, with $K_1$ given by Assumption~\ref{assum:IRLSA}(b),} the following relation holds a.s.\ for any $k \geq \max\{K_1,K_2\}$:

-\end{lemma} \begin{proof} Using the fixed point property of the projection operator at the solution $s_k \in \hbox{SOL}(X,F_k+\eta_k\bf{I})$, we \us{may} write $s_k=\Pi_{X}(s_k-\g_k(F_k(s_k)+\eta_ks_k))$.
+\end{lemma} \begin{proof} Using the fixed point property of the projection operator at the solution $s_k$ of the VI($X,F_k+\eta_k\bf{I})$, we \us{may} write $s_k=\Pi_{X}(s_k-\g_k(F_k(s_k)+\eta_ks_k))$.
 Employing the non-expansivity property of the projection operator, the preceding relation, and the~\ref{algorithm:IRLSA} algorithm, we obtain

 {Using the iterated expectation rule and Lemma~\ref{lemma:bound-on-errors}, we find that

 Thus, by taking the conditional expectations conditioned on $\sF_k$ in~\eqref{equ:vv} and using $\EXP{\|w_k\|^2 \mid\sF_k}\le C^2$ (cf.\ Lemma~\ref{lemma:bound-on-errors}), we obtain